bitcoin-dev-project/warnet/docs/install.md

 If you have never used Docker before you may need to take a few more steps to run the Docker daemon on your system.
 The Docker daemon MUST be running before stating Warnet.

+#### Managing Kubernetes cluster

+The use of a k8s cluster management tool is highly recommended.
+We like to use `k9s`: https://k9scli.io/

 ##### Linux

 - [Check Docker user/group permissions](https://stackoverflow.com/a/48957722/1653320)